biolink/biolink-model/docs/index.md

  * [has quantitative value](has_quantitative_value.md) - connects an attribute to a value
  * [has unit](has_unit.md) - connects a quantity value to a unit
  * [interacting molecules category](interacting_molecules_category.md)
+ * [iri](iri.md) - An IRI for the node.
+This is determined by the id using expansion rules.
+ * [name](name.md) - A human-readable name for a thing
+ * [source](source.md) - a lightweight analog to the association class 'has provider' slot, which is the string name, or the authoritative (i.e. database) namespace, designating the origin of the entity to which the slot belongs.

 ## Types